- » Admission & Advising

 Admission & Advising

 Compliance with the program’s technical standards does not guarantee a student’s eligibility for the Board of Certification (BOC) exam.
-The following abilities and expectations must be met by all students admitted to the ATEP.
-In the event a student is unable to fulfill these technical standards, with or without reasonable accommodation, the student will not be admitted into the program.
+The following abilities and expectations must be met by all students admitted to the program.
+In the event a student is unable to fulfill these technical standards, with or without reasonable accommodation, the student will not be permitted to begin the clinical education component of the program.

 - The mental capacity to assimilate, analyze, synthesize, integrate concepts, and problem solve to formulate assessment and therapeutic judgments and to be able to distinguish deviations from the norm.